dglaeser/gridformat/paper/paper.md

 // Expose a range over grid cells.
 Here, we simply use the MDIndexRange provided
 // by GridFormat, which allows iterating over all index tuples within the given
-// dimensions (in our case the number of cells in each coordinate direction) template<> struct Cells<MyGrid> {
+// dimensions (in our case the number of cells in each coordinate direction)
+// MDIndexRange yields objects of type MDIndex, and thus, GridFormat deduces
+// that MDIndex is the cell type of `MyGrid`. template<> struct Cells<MyGrid> {
     static auto get(const MyGrid& grid) {
         return GridFormat::MDIndexRange{{grid.cells[0], grid.cells[1]}};